Electric polarization and magnetization in metals: First order modifications

 Returning to the more general investigation, and thus allowing the possible breaking of time-reversal symmetry, we again find that although (\ref{jBmetal}) and (\ref{jFmetal}) are not individually gauge invariant and thus are not themselves directly physically observable, their sum is.
 Indeed, combining (\ref{jBmetal}) and (\ref{jFmetal}) we find \begin{widetext}

-\end{widetext} The first term comes from taking $-i\omega=(E_{n\boldsymbol{k}}-E_{m\boldsymbol{k}})+(E_{m\boldsymbol{k}}-E_{n\boldsymbol{k}}-i\omega)$ in the interband contribution of $\boldsymbol{\mu}^{(1)}_{\boldsymbol{R}}$ to $\boldsymbol{J}^{(1)}_{B}(\omega)$ ((\ref{pEmetal}) to (\ref{jBmetal})).
-Then it is only the term that is gauge invariant and explicitly energy dependent in this particular contribution to $\boldsymbol{J}^{(1)}_{B}(\omega)$ that is not cancelled with terms appearing in $\boldsymbol{J}^{(1)}_{{F}}(\omega)$, (\ref{jFmetal}).
-In particular it is part of the first term of (\ref{jFmetal}), which is a compositional modification, that combines with the second term of the contribution of (\ref{pEmetal}) to (\ref{jBmetal}) when we calculate $\boldsymbol{J}^{(1)}(\omega)$, and ultimately it is the combination of these terms that cancel with the interband contribution of (\ref{pEmetal}) to (\ref{jBmetal}) that does not explicitly depend on energy.
+\end{widetext} The first term comes from taking $-i\omega=(E_{n\boldsymbol{k}}-E_{m\boldsymbol{k}})+(E_{m\boldsymbol{k}}-E_{n\boldsymbol{k}}-i\omega)$ in the interband contribution of $\boldsymbol{P}^{(1)}(\omega)$ to $\boldsymbol{J}^{(1)}_{B}(\omega)$ ((\ref{pEmetal}) to (\ref{jBmetal})).
+Then it is only the term that is gauge invariant and explicitly energy dependent in this particular contribution to $\boldsymbol{J}^{(1)}_{B}(\omega)$ that is not cancelled when combined with $\boldsymbol{J}^{(1)}_{{F}}(\omega)$, (\ref{jFmetal}).
+In particular, it is part of the first term in the second equality of (\ref{jFmetal}) (all but that involving $f_{nm,\boldsymbol{k}}\text{Im}[\xi^l_{nm}\mathcal{W}^i_{mn}]$), which is a compositional modification, that combines with the second term of the contribution of (\ref{pEmetal}) to (\ref{jBmetal}) when we calculate $\boldsymbol{J}^{(1)}(\omega)$, and ultimately it is the combination of these terms that cancel with the interband contribution of (\ref{pEmetal}) to (\ref{jBmetal}) that is gauge invariant and does not explicitly depend on energy.
+The remaining gauge dependent terms all involve products of the form $f_{nm,\boldsymbol{k}}\xi^{a}_{nm}\mathcal{W}^{b}_{mn}$ and cancel one another.
 The second term arises from the induced free current density alone and is the only term in (\ref{jFmetal}) that does not cancel with terms from (\ref{jBmetal}).
-While the ``origin'' of each of the terms can most easily be seen in the above form of the expression, it can be rewritten in a more familiar form, \begin{widetext}
+While the ``origin'' of each of the terms can most easily be seen in the above form of the expression, it can be rewritten in the more familiar form \begin{widetext}

-\end{widetext} In the limit of a trivial insulator, (\ref{jMetal}) agrees with usual perturbative calculations using the minimal coupling Hamiltonian.
-Also, the final term is in agreement with traditional calculations \footnote{See, e.g., Eq.~13.36 of \cite{Ashcroft}.}.
-Moreover, this is in agreement with a direct calculation of the linearly induced macroscopic current density via our formalism.
+\end{widetext} This is in agreement with usual perturbative calculations that implement the minimal coupling Hamiltonian.
+In particular, using (\ref{momMatrixElements}) to rewrite the integrands of (\ref{jMetal}) to involve velocity matrix elements $\boldsymbol{\mathfrak{v}}_{nn'}(\boldsymbol{k})=\boldsymbol{\mathfrak{p}}_{nn'}(\boldsymbol{k})/m$, for example, Eq.~(25,26) of Allen \cite{Allen} are reproduced.

 The final term of (\ref{jMetal}) can be understood as a ``Drude'' contribution.
 This term follows from the final term of (\ref{EDM1metal}), and enters here via the induced free current density (\ref{jFmetal}).
 Notably, such a term can lead to an induced current density that is orthogonal to the applied electric field.
 This is not to be confused with the well-understood anomalous Hall conductivity however, because in this case since the Cartesian components $i$ and $l$ are symmetric there exists a basis in which this contribution to the conductivity tensor is diagonal.
 Physically this means that, were the applied electric field characterized by a single non-vanishing component with respect to such a basis, the induced current density arising from this term would be parallel to that field.
 Thus, we understand the possibility of such an induced orthogonal current density to be entirely a consequence of crystalline anisotropy.